 Each NB PE Closed-End Fund has entered into an investment management agreement with NBIA.
-Pursuant to each investment management agreement, each NB PE Closed-End Fund pays NBIA an advisory fee or management fee at a specified rate equal to a percentage of (i) the value of the investors' aggregate commitment to the NB PE Closed-End Fund; (ii) the total capital that the NB PE Closed-End Fund contributes to its underlying investments, including cash and cash equivalents; or (iii) the NAV of the NB PE Closed-End Fund as of the preceding quarter end.
+Pursuant to each investment management agreement, each NB PE Closed-End Fund pays NBIA an advisory fee or management fee at a specified rate equal to a percentage of (i) the value of the investors' aggregate commitment to the NB PE Closed-End Fund; (ii) the total capital that the NB PE Closed-End Fund contributes to its underlying investments, including cash and cash equivalents; or (iii) the NAV of the NB PE Closed-End Fund as of the preceding quarter end (or month end, as noted below).
 For some NB PE Closed-End Funds, NBIA or an affiliate of NBIA will also be apportioned carried interest distributions, which generally range from 5-10% of distributions after investors receive a specified amount (their capital contributions plus a certain stated amount of aggregate distributions paid to investors) from the NB PE Closed-End Fund.
+For NB Crossroads Private Markets Access Fund LLC, NBIA is entitled to receive an incentive fee each quarter equal to 10% of the difference, if positive, between (i) the net profits of the fund for the relevant period and (ii) the then balance, if any, of the fund's loss recovery account.